Mileba/Git-autopush/README.md

-This is a Windows Batch code that let's you auto push your code to github,
+This is a Windows Batch code that let's you auto push your code to github.

+## Installation